alimony/whatistranshumanism.org/content/index.md

 ## Is there any ethical standard...

-…by which transhumanists judge "improvement of the human condition"?
+...by which transhumanists judge "improvement of the human condition"?

 Transhumanism is compatible with a variety of ethical systems, and transhumanists themselves hold many different views.
 Nonetheless, the following seems to constitute a common core of agreement: